All Episodes

 And we have new information for you about the progress that's been made.

-And we have uh the regular program today.
+And we have the regular program today.

 We mix all of this in into one jam-packed radio program for the next three hours.

-In fact, let me review quickly.
+In fact, let me review quickly: donations between $75 and $99.

-You get a Rush Limbaugh t-shirt, the special 2014 Rush Limbaugh t-shirts for color.
+You get a Rush Limbaugh t-shirt, the special 2014 Rush Limbaugh t-shirts for color, 100% cotton, all natural fibers.

-It's in a 60s sort of design, comes in one size fits all.
+It's in a 60s sort of design, comes in one size-fits-all.

 Perfect for the bedroom.

-For 100 to $374, a golf cap thrown in with the 2014 Rush t-shirt, the T-shirt with a khaki colored adjustable golf cap.
+For $100 to $374, a golf cap thrown in with the 2014 Rush t-shirt, the t-shirt with a khaki-colored adjustable golf cap.

-It's got my signature, the EIB logo, are stitched, not stamped, not pressed or actually stitched on the front of the cap.
+It's got my signature, the EIB logo are stitched, not stamped, not pressed or actually stitched on the front of the cap.

-And for $375 and over, a golf shirt, the golf cap and the t-shirt.
+And for $375 and over, a golf shirt, the golf cap, and the t-shirt.

-This year's color is Kiwi Green with the EIB logo stitched on the left chest, and my signature on the sleeve, and the shirt comes with a t-shirt and a cap, and all of this you can see when you log into Rush Limbaugh.com and follow the links.
+This year's color is Kiwi green with the EIB logo stitched on the left chest and my signature on the sleeve.

 You know, we're one year shy of 25 years.

-I think back to how this got started, and it was an accident.
+And I think back to how this got started, and it was an accident.

-It got started with a little trepidation and nervousness, and it was in New York at the time, the radio landscape was much different then than it is now.
+The radio landscape was much different then than it is now.

 In order for me to have a national radio program, I had to do a two-hour local program for New York City only.

-Don't misunderstand the tone of voices.
+Don't misunderstand the tone of voice.

-It's an annual leukemia radio thon.
+It's an annual leukemia radio-thon.

-But if if we gave you a phone number, would you give it out a couple of times?
+But if we gave you a phone number, would you give it out a couple of times?

 24 hours, nothing but it was the Jerry Lewis telethon on radio for leukemia.

-I said, sure, be happy to.
+I said, Sure, I'd be happy to.

-And I think this went a couple years like that, and eventually things changed in radio, the ABC networks went through metamorphosis, and it turned out that the audience for this program generated more revenue than the stations combined during the 24 hour.
+And it turned out that the audience for this program generated more revenue than the stations combined during the 24-hour.

 That's how powerful you people are.